influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 Host names or ip addresses of computers to gather all performance counters from.
 The user running Telegraf must be authenticated to the remote computer(s).
 E.g. via Windows sharing `net use \\SQL-SERVER-01`.
 Use either localhost (`"localhost"`) or real local computer name to gather counters also from localhost among other computers.
 Skip, if gather only from localhost.

-If a performance counter is present only on specific hosts set `Sources` param on the specific counter level configuration to override global (plugin wide) Sources.
+If a performance counter is present only on specific hosts set `Sources` param on the specific counter level configuration to override global (plugin wide) sources.

+Example:
-Example:  `Sources = ["localhost", "SQL-SERVER-01", "SQL-SERVER-02", "SQL-SERVER-03"]`
+`Sources = ["localhost", "SQL-SERVER-01", "SQL-SERVER-02", "SQL-SERVER-03"]`

+Default:
-Default: `Sources = ["localhost"]`
+`Sources = ["localhost"]`

 ### Object